Deveji/n8n-nodes-kronos/README.md

 - Title: The name of your schedule (must be unique).
 - Description: An optional description of your schedule.
 - URL: The webhook notification endpoint.
-- Metadata: Optional metadata to be sent when triggering the webhook.
+- Metadata: Optional metadata file to be sent when triggering the webhook.

 ### Get Many Schedules